ellysh/video-game-bots/ClickerBots/output-device-capture.md

 MsgBox(0, "", "Something in the region has changed!")
 ```
-The script shows you a message box in case something is changed in a desktop region between two points with coordinates x=0 y=0 and x=50 y=50.
-Initial value of a checksum is calculated in a first line of the script.
-Further, the checksum value is recalculated and checked every 100 milliseconds into a [`while`](https://www.autoitscript.com/autoit3/docs/keywords/While.htm) loop.
+This script shows you a message box in case something is changed on a desktop inside the region between two points with coordinates x=0, y=0 and x=50, y=50.
+We calculate initial value of the checksum at the first line of the script.
+Further, checksum's value is recalculated and checked every 100 milliseconds into the [`while`](https://www.autoitscript.com/autoit3/docs/keywords/While.htm) loop.
 The `while` loop continues until the checksum value is still the same.

-Now we consider how a `PixelChecksum` function works internally.
-API Monitor shows us exact the same WinAPI function calls for the `PixelChecksum` as for `PixelSearch` function.
-It means that AutoIt uses the same algorithm for both of these functions to get a DIB.
-Next step is checksum calculation for the DIB with a selected algorithm.
-You can select either [**ADLER**](https://en.wikipedia.org/wiki/Adler-32) or [**CRC32**](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) algorithm for checksum.
-Difference between the algorithms is a speed and a reliability.
-CRC32 algorithm works slower but detects a pixels changing better.
+Now we will consider how the `PixelChecksum` function works internally.
+API Monitor shows us exact the same sequence of WinAPI function calls as it happened for `PixelSearch` function.
+This means that AutoIt uses the same algorithm for both `PixelChecksum` and `PixelSearch` functions to get a DIB.
+Next step is calculation of a checksum for this DIB with selected algorithm.
+You can select either [**ADLER**](https://en.wikipedia.org/wiki/Adler-32) or [**CRC32**](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) algorithm to calculate a checksum.
+Differences between these algorithms are speed and reliability.
+CRC32 algorithm works slower but it able to detect changes of pixels more precisely.

-The considered AutoIt functions are able to process pictures in fullscreen DirectX windows.
+All considered AutoIt functions are able to process pictures in fullscreen DirectX windows.

 ## Advanced Image Analysis Libraries